 - EmpowerHER, Estate Planning 201, Estate Planning Through the Stages of Life and Probate Pitfalls, 2021

-- Tax Law Series: Federal Tax Insights (estate planning), Institute of Continuing Legal Education, 2021
+- Tax Law Series: Federal Tax Insights on Estate Planning, Institute of Continuing Legal Education, 2021

 - Women’s Lawyer’s Association of Michigan, Covid-19 & Women, 2020